 VantageScore vs. FICO Score: What is the difference?

-These two credit scores consider similar factors when estimating your credit score.
-The factors considered are the same but each model applies different weights to each factor.
-Some factors are separated in the FICO score whereas they are combined in the VantageScore.
+Some factors are separated in the FICO score and combined in the VantageScore.
 For example, VantageScore combines the age of your credit and credit mix.
-The FICO score, on the other hand, separates these two factors and each factor gets its percentage.
+On the other hand, the FICO score separates these two factors, and each factor gets its percentage.

 - Payment history: 35%